jrmcauliffe00/flow-diagram/README.md

-# Flow Diagram Library
+# Flow diagram generator and MCP

-A TypeScript library for creating, manipulating, and visualizing flow diagrams.
-Includes an MCP server for LLM integration.
+LLMs don't always generate the best flow diagrams.
+Use this MCP integration to build better visuals.

 ## Features